-The Layton group is a diverse and interdisciplinary team of researchers using computational modeling tools to better understand aspects of renal physiology and pathophysiology.
+The Layton group is a diverse and interdisciplinary team of researchers using computational modeling tools to better understand aspects of health and disease.
 Mathematics is our microscope.
-We collaborate with physiologists, biomedical engineers, and clinicians to formulate detailed models of renal hemodynamics, transport, and metabolism.
+We collaborate with physiologists, biomedical engineers, and clinicians to formulate detailed models of cellular and organ function.
 Model simulations and predictions are used to answer questions such as:

 - How should anti-hypertensive drugs be prescribed differently for men and women?